emonget/aristotle-admin-portal/docs/ui.md

 - See all reviews retrieval workflows and associated reviews

 **Features**
-- Movies bar chart showing total number of movies in DB and added movies count at each movie workflow execution
+- Movies bar chart showing total number of movies in DB at each movie workflow execution (plus diff of added movies count)
-- Reviews bar chart showing total number of reviews in DB and added reviews count at each review workflow execution
+- Reviews bar chart showing total number of reviews in DB at each review workflow execution (plus diff of added reviews count)
 - Clicking a bar in chart will show workflow details

 ### Movies bar chart